sottakuapp/sottaku-yomitan/docs/making-yomitan-dictionaries.md

 ## Conjugation

-For Yomitan to conjugate Japanese terms, they need the appropriate part of speech tag.
+For Sottaku-Yomitan to conjugate Japanese terms, they need the appropriate part of speech tag.
 The part of speech labels are documented on the [official JMDict page](http://www.edrdg.org/jmdictdb/cgi-bin/edhelp.py?svc=jmdict&sid=#kw_pos).
 For other languages, find the part of speech tags in `ext/js/language/{language}/{language}-transforms.js` under the `conditions` label, for labels that aren't prefixed with "Intermediate".

 ## Tag Categories